donut-party/donut-docs-site/content/docs/system/tutorial/04-environment-configuration.md

 giving you the flexibility to configure these components for different environments.

-This gets you most of the way to using donut.system in a real project.
-One missing piece is where to actually put all this.
+Where do you actually put all this?
 My recommendation is to create a `your-project.system` namespace and put your system definitions there.

+And with that, you now have all the basics you need for effectively using donut.system in a real project!
+Woo!

+## Summary

+* Any component definition that isn't a map of signal handlers is treated as a _constant instance_
+* You can use `ds/named-system` to register different system definitions
+* Refs can actually refer to any part of a system's `::ds/instances` that's reachable via `get-in`